Visiting in January Overview

 weather in january

-The gateway to Yosemite on the southwest side, the town of Oakhurst, has lows in the 20s and highs in the 60s in January with less snow than the valley while the north eastern gateway, Lee Vining, which will only be used by skiers in the winter, has lows in the low 20s and highs in the 40s.
+The gateway to Yosemite on the southwest side, the town of Oakhurst, has lows in the 20s and highs in the 60s in January with less snow than the valley, while the northeastern gateway, Lee Vining, which will only be used by skiers in the winter, has lows in the low 20s and highs in the 40s.

-While natural wildfires are less likely to occur in the winter months, the National Parks Service does occasionally burn mimic wildfires for the health of the forest which can create hazy or smokey afternoons.
+While natural wildfires are less likely to occur in the winter months, the National Parks Service does occasionally burn mimic wildfires for the health of the forest, which can create hazy or smokey afternoons.

 Wildlife in January

 While wildlife viewing may not seem to be a draw to Yosemite in January, your opportunities for seeing the local species abound in the colder seasons.
 While you are not likely to see bears or snakes because of their hibernation in the winter, other wildlife rarely seen in the summer is more visible in the snow.
-Animals that are unusual to see in the summer such as snowshoe hares, otters, and minks are easier to catch glimpses of due to the lack of crowds and the winter behavior of these animals.
-Birds such as eagles, owls, and water fowl abound and are wonderful subjects for photography.
+Animals that are unusual to see in the summer, such as snowshoe hares, otters, and minks, are easier to catch glimpses of due to the lack of crowds and the winter behavior of these animals.
+Birds such as eagles, owls, and waterfowl abound and are wonderful subjects for photography.
 Hunting coyotes, often seen in summer as well, are entertaining to watch and are often found even around campgrounds.
-Of course, the mule deer that are as tame as can be in the summer (but still, please don’t approach them), are beautifully set against snowy backdrops in the winter.
+Of course, the mule deer that are as tame as can be in the summer (but still, please don’t approach them) are beautifully set against snowy backdrops in the winter.
 If you’re really adventurous and want to trek into the backcountry with snowshoes or skis, you might be able to see– or at least see the footprints of– some of the more elusive animals like bobcats, mountain lions, or even the Sierra Nevada Red Fox.
-Fresh snow makes for a great opportunity to see the evidence of these creatures as their foot prints are perfectly preserved and clear for visitors to see.
+Fresh snow makes for a great opportunity to see the evidence of these creatures, as their footprints are perfectly preserved and clear for visitors to see.

 Recommended Wildland trips in January

 Yosemite Autocamp Winter Hiking Tour: This tour is not to be missed as you and your fellow travelers enjoy the beauty of Yosemite with almost no one around and an expert guide to show you the way.
-Each day of this 4 day tour will find the group embarking on day hikes or snowshoe treks through the accessible regions of the park.
-Perhaps just as fun as the hiking will be the accommodations at Yosemite Autocamp where guests will have private Airstream accommodations to watch the snow fall.
+Each day of this 4-day tour will find the group embarking on day hikes or snowshoe treks through the accessible regions of the park.
+Perhaps just as fun as the hiking will be the accommodations at Yosemite Autocamp, where guests will have private Airstream accommodations to watch the snow fall.
 You’ll visit Badger Pass, a grove of giant sequoias, and get a thorough taste of what Yosemite has to offer in January.

-Mariposa Snowshoe Private Tour: If you were looking forward to doing some of the planning for you Yosemite excursion in January, Wildland Trekking still has options for you especially if you’ve never visited the park before in the winter.
+Mariposa Snowshoe Private Tour: If you were looking forward to doing some of the planning for your Yosemite excursion in January, Wildland Trekking still has options for you, especially if you’ve never visited the park before in the winter.
 This day hike or snowshoeing trek leads you to the wonders of Mariposa Grove, perhaps the most famous of all Yosemite’s giant sequoias groves.
 You won’t want to miss this hike that includes lunch and snacks, a day pack, snowshoes, trekking poles, and an expert guide to lead you.

 JOIN A GUIDED HIKING ADVENTURE